floratmin/svelte-fragment-divider/README.md

 # Fragment divider for svelte files

-Divide svelte files into script, style and HTML fragments including the line number where each fragment starts.
+Divide svelte files (also with typescript or css preprocessor) into script, style and HTML fragments including the line number where each fragment starts.
 Empty HTML fragments are ignored.

 ### Installation